Chapter 26 : Off-kilter

 “Well what are you going to wear?”

 “Nooooo idea.”
 Okay, so maybe I wasn’t exactly putting my 110% effort into this.
 Sue me.
 There were dozens and dozens of girls out there who could out-gorgeous, not to mention out-slut, me in so many ways.
 I mean, they probably knew all the makeup tricks in the book, while I could barely put on eyeliner without blinding myself.
-Where was the justice in that?
-I might as well bloody get it over with and just accept defeat right now.
+I'd never been interested in make up, though I had nothing against girls who were — I'd just always felt like there were more important things besides mascara wands in life (like real wands, for instance).

 Dom, in one valiant sweep, cast aside her eyeliner and marched up to the bed, grabbing my wrists and tugging.
 “Unacceptable.
 You are getting your lazy-arse over here because we need to find the perfect, just-slutty-enough skirt to show it off.
 Capiche?”

-“Nothing is going to be “showing off” my arse,” I said adamantly, but already Dom had pulled me to a standing position and was rummaging through The Ground Zero that was our dormitory, looking for something suitable (or rather, slutatble) enough for me to wear.
+“Nothing is going to be “showing off” my arse,” I said adamantly, but already Dom had pulled me to a standing position and was rummaging through The Fashion Ground Zero that was our dormitory, looking for something appropriate (or rather, inappropriate) enough for me to wear.

 “I know I have something here...” she murmured to herself, tossing clothes hitherto and thitherto.
 It was really no use though.
-Just one look at Dom’s perfect hour-glass physique, clad in leather and fishnets, and I knew I was done for.
+Just one look at Dom’s perfect hour-glass physique, clad in leather and fishnets, and I knew it was over.

 “Really Dom, it’s okay...
 You don’t need to get me anything.
 I’m fine the way I am.”